billforde/electronjs/README.md

 #### 9/18/2018
 The new updates are:
 •	The version of 1.0.1 is just created.
-•	Can now load a valid HTML active report onto the tab container.
+•	Can now load HTML files into the tab container.
 •	A README file is just created, with all the progresses mentioned in the release notes.

 ### Version 1.0.0